Back to Blog

 received_message = spi_read(MCP2515_READ_RX_BUFFER);

-The TCAN4550 addresses MCP2515 limitations with substantially increased buffer capacity and CAN-FD protocol support.
+The TCAN4550 addresses several limitations of the MCP2515 with increased buffer capacity and CAN-FD support.

 • Internal oscillator option